apisandipas/chello/README.md

 ### Development

-INstall `bun` is your havent already.
+Install `bun` is your havent already.

 Run `bun intall` to satisfy dependencies.